elemel/fungeoneer/docs/chapters/03/turning-point.md

 ## Chapter 3: Turning Point

 You have entered the third dungeon.
-You stand on the staircase-up tile where you entered, facing east.
+You stand at the bottom of the staircase where you entered, facing east.
 On the bottom stair, you spot a purse of stacking, clearly left behind by accident.
 You grab it for safekeeping.

 Though empty for the time being, the purse has plenty of room for a tall stack of numbers.
 Adding a number to the top is called pushing, while removing one is called popping.
 After securing the purse to your belt, you consult the map: